RLCard: A Toolkit for Reinforcement Learning in Card Games¶

 Acknowledgements¶

-We would like to thank JJ World Network Technology Co.,LTD for the generous support.
+We would like to thank JJ World Network Technology Co.,LTD for the generous support and all the contributions from the community contributors.